schalkt/angular-super-gallery/readme.md

 ### Todo
-- add modal click and close to options
-- enable/disable modal and image arrows
+- exit button must be visible on modal when menubar hidden
 - indicator component
+- preload on image or thumbnail hover to options
 - load images from API endpoint
+- slideshow mode (fullscreen, hide menu and arrows, start autoplay)
 - options and info menu in modal
-- exit button must be visible on modal when menubar hidden
 - image zoom / drag / rotate
 - image info (original width and height / bytes)
 - transitions fix in Microsoft Edge (or fix Edge :)